edeprince3/mcpdft/README.md

 ## OVERVIEW

 MCPDFT provides an efficient way of recovering both static and dynamical correlation effects with reasonable cost.
 It becomes most useful in strongly-correlated systems where the number of active electrons and orbitals in the active space is large.
-In principle, the multi-configurational reference 1-electron and 2-electron reduced-density matrices can be provided by any methods that is able to calculate them.
-Translated and fully-translated versions of Slater and Vosko-Wilk-Nusair random-phase approximation expression III (SVWN3), Perdew-Burke-Ernzerhof (PBE), revised PBE (revPBE) and Becke and Lee-Yang-Parr (BLYP) functionals are available at the moment.
-However, this list is rapidly expanding.
-The global-, double- and range-separated hybrids multi-configurational on-top pair density functionals are also available.
+In principle, the multi-configurational reference 1-electron (1-RDMs) and 2-electron (2-RDMS) reduced-density matrices can be provided by any method which is able to calculate them.
+Both translated and fully-translated versions of Slater and Vosko-Wilk-Nusair random-phase approximation expression III (SVWN3), Perdew-Burke-Ernzerhof (PBE), revised PBE (revPBE), Becke88 exchange and one-parameter correlation functional (BOP) and Becke and Lee-Yang-Parr (BLYP) on-top pair-density exchange-correlation functionals are available at the moment.
+In addition, the global-, double- and range-separated hybrids multi-configurational on-top pair density functionals such as wPBE and LRC-wPBE have also been implemented.
 However, this part of the project also is under the ongoing developement.

 ## INSTALLATION